Insider Selling: PTC Inc. (NASDAQ:PTC) Director Sells 20,000 Shares of Stock

-PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the company’s stock in a transaction that occurred on Monday, April 17th.
-The stock was sold at an average price of $128.52, for a total value of $2,570,400.00.
-Following the transaction, the director now directly owns 6,935,732 shares of the company’s stock, valued at $891,380,276.64.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the company’s stock in a transaction dated Wednesday, April 19th.
+The shares were sold at an average price of $126.47, for a total value of $2,529,400.00.
+Following the completion of the sale, the director now directly owns 6,894,534 shares of the company’s stock, valued at $871,951,714.98.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.

-PTC (NASDAQ:PTC – Get Rating) last issued its earnings results on Wednesday, February 1st.
-The technology company reported $0.99 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.00 by ($0.01).
-The company had revenue of $465.91 million during the quarter, compared to analysts’ expectations of $464.43 million.
+PTC (NASDAQ:PTC – Get Rating) last released its quarterly earnings results on Wednesday, February 1st.
+The technology company reported $0.99 EPS for the quarter, missing the consensus estimate of $1.00 by ($0.01).
 PTC had a net margin of 17.62% and a return on equity of 18.20%.
-The firm’s quarterly revenue was up 1.8% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.65 earnings per share.
-Sell-side analysts expect that PTC Inc. will post 3.01 earnings per share for the current year.
+The company had revenue of $465.91 million for the quarter, compared to the consensus estimate of $464.43 million.
+During the same period last year, the company earned $0.65 earnings per share.
+PTC’s revenue for the quarter was up 1.8% compared to the same quarter last year.
+As a group, equities analysts forecast that PTC Inc. will post 3.03 EPS for the current fiscal year.

-Several research analysts have recently weighed in on PTC shares.
-Royal Bank of Canada upped their target price on PTC from $140.00 to $155.00 and gave the stock an “outperform” rating in a research note on Monday, January 30th.
-JPMorgan Chase & Co. upped their target price on PTC from $128.00 to $130.00 and gave the stock a “neutral” rating in a research note on Thursday, February 2nd.
-Barclays upped their target price on PTC from $144.00 to $150.00 and gave the stock an “overweight” rating in a research note on Thursday, February 2nd.
-Rosenblatt Securities reiterated a “buy” rating and set a $148.00 price target on shares of PTC in a research report on Friday.
-Finally, StockNews.com started coverage on PTC in a research report on Thursday, March 16th.
-They set a “buy” rating for the company.
-Three investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $154.55.
+A number of equities analysts have recently issued reports on PTC shares.
+KeyCorp increased their target price on PTC from $155.00 to $160.00 and gave the stock an “overweight” rating in a research note on Thursday, February 2nd.
+JPMorgan Chase & Co. raised their price objective on PTC from $128.00 to $130.00 and gave the stock a “neutral” rating in a report on Thursday, February 2nd.
+Barclays lifted their target price on PTC from $144.00 to $150.00 and gave the company an “overweight” rating in a report on Thursday, February 2nd.
+StockNews.com initiated coverage on PTC in a report on Thursday, March 16th.
+They issued a “buy” rating on the stock.
+Finally, Loop Capital raised their price objective on PTC from $160.00 to $170.00 and gave the company a “buy” rating in a research report on Thursday, February 2nd.
+Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $154.55.

 About PTC